mayankk2308/kryptonite/README.md

 Unlike [PurgeWrangler](https://github.com/mayankk2308/purge-wrangler), which requires these security features disabled and modifies kernel extensions on the root volume, **Kryptonite** injects patches via EFI and performs them in memory, when the offending kernel extensions load.
 This project supercedes the PurgeWrangler system.

+## Features
+With **Kryptonite**, you get the following benefits over **PurgeWrangler**:
+1. You only have to set up **Kryptonite** once, and it will continue to work through Apple software updates.
+1. You can use your mac with all security features enabled - excluding **T2 chip** if used on those Macs.
+1. Because all patches are performed in memory, your system is untouched when booted without the **Kryptonite/OpenCore** disk.
+1. Automatic patching for all installations of macOS booted via the **Kryptonite/OpenCore** disk.
+1. Free benefits from **OpenCore** such as the ability to enable iGPUs and inject DSDT overrides to address **error 12** in Bootcamp.

+Additional benefits on **macOS Big Sur** and later:
+1. Boot volume seal is not tampered with - meaning a truly native experience without compromises.
+1. **FileVault** can now be used without compromise on old macs along with eGFX support.
+1. Smaller **delta software updates** are supported as system is clean and security features are enabled.

 ## System
 **Kryptonite** leverages [OpenCore](https://github.com/acidanthera/OpenCorePkg) with a heavily simplified configuration for native Macs to inject kernel/kext patches into macOS during boots.
 The patches themselves are implemented in a **kernel extension** named **Kryptonite** that leverages [Lilu](https://github.com/acidanthera/Lilu) which can patch kexts and processes in memory.